CGLIFE7/KronosDocs/docs/docs/support.md

 # SUPPORT

-Contact me at xavier @cglife.io for support enquiries.
+Contact me at officialcglife @gmail.com for support enquiries.